mizzioisf/openhospital-client/README.md

  q    quit
 ```
 Note: The oh.bat launches the oh.ps1 startup file automatically.
+The script offers an interactive menu that can be used to setup and choose how to run Open Hospital.

-**on Windows, to manually run oh.ps1 (powershell script):**
+**On Windows, to manually run oh.ps1 (powershell script):**

 - right-click on **oh.ps1** -> Properties -> General -> Security
 - select "Unblock"
 - right click on **oh.ps1** and select "Run with Powershell"
 - choose among available options

-- to start Open Hospital with legacy batch file (old oh.bat), open cmd.exe and run **.\oh.bat -legacymode**
+It s also possible to start Open Hospital with the legacy batch file (old oh.bat):
+- open cmd.exe and run **.\oh.bat -legacymode**
 - to see available options, open a cmd.exe window and run **.\oh.bat -h**

-The script offers an interactive menu that can be used to setup and choose how to run Open Hospital.
-Tested on Windows 10 x64.

 # Default directory structure